 Portland is an amazing city, full of compassionate people wanting to help those in need.
-There are concrete things that we each can do that will truly make a difference in the lives of those who need it, and the following are some key contacts/information from several outreach and provider organizations.
+There are concrete things that each of us can do that will truly make a difference in the lives of those who need it, and the following are some key contacts/information from our outreach and service provider organizations.

 Central City Concern

-About: Central City Concern meets its mission through innovative outcome based strategies which support personal and community transformation.
-They provide direct access to housing which supports lifestyle change; integrated healthcare services that are highly effective in engaging people who are often alienated from mainstream systems; the development of peer relationships; and attainment of income through employment or accessing benefits.
+About: Central City Concern (CCC) meets its mission through innovative outcome based strategies which support personal and community transformation.
+They provide direct access to housing which supports lifestyle change; integrated healthcare services that are highly effective in engaging people who are often alienated from mainstream systems; the development of peer relationships that nurture and support personal transformation and recovery; and attainment of income through employment or accessing benefits.

 Opportunities: For information on how you can volunteer with CCC, please visit http://www.centralcityconcern.org/volunteer or contact email@example.com.

 About: Find volunteer projects in the greater Portland area that fit your area of interest.
 You can discover new ways to volunteer, search existing volunteer opportunities using keywords of interest, and even create your own volunteer team.

 Opportunities: There are several searchable opportunities.
 Individuals will need to register using an email address.
 Please visit https://www.handsonportland.org and click on “For Volunteers” and then “Search Opportunities” in the drop down tab to search opportunities in the Portland area.

 About: Janus Youth works primarily with youth struggling with homelessness and drug addiction and has grown since its inception in 1972 to become one of the largest nonprofits in the Northwest operating more than 40 programs in both Oregon and Washington.
 Their mission is to be a leader in creating innovative, community-based services which enhance the quality of life for children, youth, and families.